Mills Watson

-Mills Watson (born William Oscar Watson on July 10, 1940) is an American actor who is probably best known for his comedic portrayal of the law enforcement character Deputy Perkins, first on B. J. and the Bear and later as a series star on The Misadventures of Sheriff Lobo.
+Mills Watson (born William Oscar Watson on July 10, 1940) is a retired American actor who is probably best known for his comedic portrayal of the law enforcement character Deputy Perkins, first on B. J. and the Bear and later as a series star on The Misadventures of Sheriff Lobo.
 He played Uncle Buster in the sitcom Harper Valley P.T.A..

 Personal life

 Watson was born in Oakland, California and grew up on a ranch near Stockton.
 His father was a sheep rancher and his mother a school teacher.
 His grandparents were from Texas.
 He attended Franklin Elementary School and graduated from Elk Grove High School in 1958.
 His family did not have a television during his childhood and like most families of that era listened to the radio for news and entertainment.
 After high school he went to San Francisco State University for two semesters where he studied acting for a short time under Victor French.

-After appearing in a small independent film, he wanted to pursue more formal acting training and he applied to and was accepted as a student at the Royal Academy of Dramatic Art in London, where he acquired a lot of stage experience.
+After appearing in a small independent film, he wanted to pursue more formal acting training and he applied to and was accepted as a student at the Royal Academy of Dramatic Art in London, where he acquired much stage experience.
 Says Watson, "I figured if I got in, I wouldn't have any excuse to fail on a training level.
 I could never say I didn't get the right kind of training, because this was the best in the world."
 Returning from England, he moved to Los Angeles and began appearing in television shows and movies, eventually retiring from acting in the early 1990s.

 During the 1970s, he raised a son, Mason, as a single parent, with the help of neighbors and professionals when he was at work acting.

-Now residing in Marcola, Oregon, where he lives on a 15-acre farm with his second wife Sue.When asked in an interview if he missed acting, he replied: "No. I was very fortunate to have been able to do as much as I wanted.
+He now resides in Marcola, Oregon, where he lives on a 15-acre farm with his second wife Sue.
+When asked in an interview if he missed acting, he replied: "No. I was very fortunate to have been able to do as much as I wanted.
 I did enough of that.
 Today I have a fifteen-acre farm, growing hay.
 I just relax here with Sue.
 There's no pressure up here in Oregon.
 It's safe and it's not stressful at all, which I feel is keeping me alive."